Sono-Tek (SOTK) versus Its Rivals Critical Comparison

 Profitability

-This table compares Sono-Tek and its competitors’ net margins, return on equity and return on assets.
+This table compares Sono-Tek and its rivals’ net margins, return on equity and return on assets.

 |Net Margins